 Always be prepared for the recording stage.
-Rehearsed musicians that know exactly what sound they want will decrease the time spent recording, allowing more time for getting the best sound.
+Rehearsed musicians that know exactly what they are playing will decrease the time spent recording, allowing more time for getting the best performances and sounds.

 Always warm up before recording, use new guitar/bass strings that have been played in for at least an hour, use new drum heads that have been stretched in and tuned enough times to stay in tune during sessions.